Ant and Dec to sign record-breaking deal with ITV for WHOPPING figure - Goss.ie

 According to reports, the deal could end up being worth €58 million if they add an extension to the deal.

-The original deal is set to last for three years, and reports claim that her eye-watering sum comes in response to fears in ITV that the pair would be poached by Amazon for use of their presenting skills.
+The original deal is set to last for three years, and reports claim that the eye-watering sum comes in response to fears in ITV that the pair would be poached by Amazon.

 The agreement will see them host Britain’s Got Talent, I’m A Celebrity…Get Me Out Of Here, Saturday Night Takeaway and Ant and Dec’s DNA Journey for the next few years.